EFL - ESL activities and games for teaching possessive adjectives

 This fun little ESL game idea works quite well kids.
 Divide the class into two teams.
 Fill a bag or box with a possession from each student.
 On each turn, a student has to use the correct possessive adjective to determine the owner.
 You will randomly select the object, and students get one point for naming it and another for identifying the owner using the correct possessive adjective.

 Here are some activity ideas and resources from around the web that you can use to bolster your lesson plans:

 If you are looking for an ESL lesson plan for adults, this plan at brainpop.com is an excellent resource for just that.
 Also, If you have access to better-equipped classrooms, eslgamesplus have a fantastic multimedia board game quiz that tests possessive adjectives.

 This neat little video on possessive adjectives from koomakids will give a bit of sound and colour to the topic.
 Perfect for kids' classes.

 More ESL lesson plans for beginners

 We hope that you've found a few of these ideas useful.
 Our suggested next lesson is on using 'have' and 'have got'.
 Be sure to check out our complete list of ESL lesson plans for beginners (A1 Mid-level), as well as our entire collection of ESL lesson plans, from beginner to intermediate.
-Also, if you are an Android user, this lesson plan is available for free on the TEFL Handbook app.
+Also, if you are an Android or iOS user, this lesson plan is available for free on the TEFL Handbook app.
 An ESL lesson planner for English teachers.